 CEPT does not propose generic low power limits since the usefulness is considered doubtful and even may impose a risk for the current used applications and services.

-It is recommended to add a footnote in the EC Decision which states that “ERC Decision (01)17 defines that protection of active medical implant communication systems from short range device applications shall be ensured in the 401-406 MHz frequency band”.
+Pursuant to recommends 5.10 and 5.21 of the RSPG opinion on streamlining the regulatory environment for the use of spectrum [54], CEPT proposes to add a footnote in the EC Decision which states that “ERC Decision (01)17 defines that protection of active medical implant communication systems from short range device applications shall be ensured in the 401-406 MHz frequency band.
+Additionally, protection of the primary service shall be ensured;

+CEPT proposes to remove the usage restriction to exclude video applications for the frequency band 26.957 to 27.283 MHz.

 The following items for further work were identified: